 - Have an engaged readership, evident in that they consistently receive comments or shares of their blog posts, post at least several times per week and have a large following across their other social platforms

 How Your Council Can Engage Bloggers

-- Typically, a blogger’s contact information is available on her site.
+- Typically, a blogger’s contact information is available on their site.

-- When you reach out to her, describe why you are interested in communicating and why you thought she would be interested in BSA.
-Ask about her current experience level and perceptions.
+- When you reach out, describe why you are interested in communicating and why you thought they would be interested in BSA.
+Ask about their current experience level and perceptions.

-- Invite her and her child to experience a BSA adventure.
-This allows her to get a feel for Scouting and provides an exclusive experience to share with her readers.
-It’s important to ensure the blogger has a seamless experience by providing her with an onsite contact person to guide her through the adventure and answer her questions.
+- Invite them and their child to experience a BSA adventure.
+This allows the blogger to get a feel for Scouting and provides an exclusive experience to share with their readers.
+It’s important to ensure the blogger has a seamless experience by providing an onsite contact person to guide his/her through the adventure and answer questions.

-- Equip her with BSA’s latest news or info about upcoming local Council events to share as a trusted source for her readers.
+- Equip the blogger with BSA’s latest news or info about upcoming local Council events to share as a trusted source for their readers.

-- Invite her to interview a local parent/Scout to learn more about their experiences and BSA’s benefits.
+- Invite the blogger to interview a local parent/Scout to learn more about their experiences and BSA’s benefits.

-- When you meet a local blogger, be sure to share 1) key messages about BSA that you want to ensure she will pass on to her readers/followers, 2) that you hope she will be interested in writing about BSA on her sites.
+- When you meet a local blogger, be sure to share 1) key messages about BSA that you want to ensure the blogger will pass on to his/her readers/followers, 2) that you hope she will be interested in writing about BSA on her sites.